DataBootcamp-Project2-WorldBank/project2/README.md

 * ```Home```  : Will take you to the home page (the main page with the map visualization).

+* ```About Project```  : Will show information about the project, team members.

+* ```Projects Chart```  : Will take you to a plotlydash page, showing charts with World bak projects information.
+- 1st Chart dispolying numbers of charts by country and the IEG_Outcome rate.
+- 2nd Chart show the numbers of porject of the country selected.
+To return to home page you have to press the option home and then refresh the page.

 * ```Gross Domestic Product```  : Contains a visualization comparing the projects' success rate vs. the gross domestic product of the countries.

 * ```Population Levels``` : Contains a visualization comparing the projects' success rates vs. the average population levels for the countries.